bw

 Jesper Munk Hansen

-He speaks Spanish and is also learning Italian and has also been Brand Ambassador for Visit Italy for a little more than 2 years from 2020 to 2022.
+He speaks Spanish and a little Italian and has also been a Brand Ambassador for Visit Italy from 2020 to 2022.

-In addition, he has lived in Malaysia for 3 months.
+In addition, he has been in Malaysia for 3 months for training.

 Follow Jesper's travel page on Instagram, where he talks about his many travels: instagram.com/munktravels/